 In November 2014, Sharon Loper became the Acting Administrator for FEMA Region VIII, serving the states of Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.

-Sharon Loper is the Acting Regional Administrator for FEMA Region X. In this role, she is responsible for FEMA operational decisions and policy implementation within the states of Alaska, Idaho, Oregon and Washington.
-These efforts include implementing and executing FEMA's preparedness, mitigation, response and recovery programs—in close coordination with partners from all levels of government, tribal nations, volunteer and faith-based groups, and business communities.
+Ms. Loper is on leave from her role as Deputy Regional Administrator for FEMA Region X. In this role, she advises the Regional Administrator and oversees the regional divisions in operational decisions and policy implementation within the region’s tribal nations and states of Alaska, Idaho, Oregon and Washington.
+These efforts include implementing and executing FEMA's preparedness, mitigation, response and recovery programs.

-Ms. Loper received a Bachelor of Arts in History and a Master of Public Administration from Brigham Young University in Provo, Utah.
-Following graduate school, she completed a two-year Presidential Management Fellowship in Washington, D.C.
-She has also attended professional development courses at the U.S. Coast Guard Academy, the Harvard Kennedy School of Government, and the Naval Postgraduate School’s Center for Homeland Defense and Security.
+Ms. Loper received a Bachelor of Arts in History and a Master of Public Administration from Brigham Young University in Provo, Utah, and a Master of Arts in Security Studies from the Naval Postgraduate School.
+She completed a two-year Presidential Management Fellowship in Washington, D.C.
+She has also attended professional development courses at the U.S. Coast Guard Academy and the Harvard Kennedy School of Government.